 - discarding one card face up on the discard pile.

-- The discard can only be taken if it is immediately used to lay down a new meld from the player's hand.
+- The discard can only be taken if it is immediately used to lay down a new meld of three cards from the player's hand.
 It is not possible to take the discard to add it to an existing meld on the table, or to keep in hand for future use.

-- Cards can only be added to melds that are already on the table if the player has already, in the same turn or a previous turn, played a complete new meld from hand.
+- Cards can only be added to melds that are on the table if the player has already, in the same turn or a previous turn, played a complete new meld - either a seven or a three-card meld - from hand.

 If a card is discarded which another player can use to form a new meld, the player can claim the discard, even if it would normally be another player's turn to play.
 This is done by calling "Kam sa hap nida!"
-(Thank you!), taking the card, and putting it on the table together with cards from hand to make a valid meld, possibly putting down further melds or adding to melds, and discarding.
-The game then continues from the player to the left of the player who took the card out of turn.
+(Thank you!), taking the card, and putting it on the table together with cards from hand to make a valid meld.
+They then complete their turn, possibly melding further cards and finally discarding (or going out).

 There are five ways that the play can end.